tomtomjhj/init.vim/notes.md

     * put global stuff in tabline and `showtabline=2`
     * when persistence is not needed, notification also works

-git
-* bulk update on `FugitiveChanged` (needed for e.g. git reset)?
-This requires some work.
-    1. Group buffers by FugitiveGitDir
-    2. git-status each group
-    3. Match the output.
-If no output for a buffer, then "no change".

 ## Snippet

 ### snippet conversion